sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 *See the [Delphi 10](https://github.com/Glue42/native-examples/tree/main/glue-com/GlueDelphi) and [Delphi 7](https://github.com/Glue42/native-examples/tree/main/glue-com/GlueDelphi7) examples on GitHub which demonstrate various [**Glue42 Enterprise**](https://glue42.com/enterprise/) features.*

-The Glue42 COM library allows you to Glue42 enable your Delphi applications, integrate them with other Glue42 enabled applications in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and use Glue42 functionality in them.
-To access Glue42 functionalities in your Delphi application, you have to reference and initialize the Glue42 COM library.
+The Glue42 COM library allows you to Glue42 enable your Delphi apps, integrate them with other Glue42 enabled apps in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and use Glue42 functionality in them.
+To access Glue42 functionalities in your Delphi app, you have to reference and initialize the Glue42 COM library.
 Currently, the Glue42 COM library supports Delphi 7 and Delphi 10.

 ## Using the Glue42 COM Library